-During weeks two and three of a twelve-week course, students can petition to change sections.
+During weeks two and three of a twelve- or fourteen- week course, students may petition to change sections.
 Students should send an email to the Gettysburg College registrar, registrar@gettysburg.edu, with the reason for their request.
 The registrar will evaluate the request, decide if it is urgent, and then, if there is room available in another section, make the change.

-Students enrolled in a six-week course may only change sections during the week one add/drop period.
+Students enrolled in a five- or six- week course may only change sections during the week one add/drop period.